Brazil

 Brazil implemented a labour reform in 2017, as well as a social security/pension reform in late 2019.
 Broader tax reform has been under discussion for the last three years, and, although the last bill was not approved, a tax reform is still being contemplated and expected to be implemented in the foreseeable future.

 PwC came to Brazil in 1915.
 We now have around 4,000 professionals in 15 offices located in almost every region of Brazil.
-PwC Brazil offers a network of experienced professionals who have expertise in specific economic sectors of industry and accumulated knowledge of business to assist our clients grow and prosper.
+PwC Brazil offers a network of experienced professionals with expertise in specific economic sectors of industry and accumulated knowledge of business to assist our clients grow and prosper.

 PwC's awarded tax team provides tailored solutions for clients doing business in Brazil, who receive trusted advice about the complex local corporate tax environment.